patchlevel/event-sourcing/docs/pages/message_decorator.md

 # Message Decorator

 There are usecases where you want to add some extra context to your events like metadata which is not directly relevant for your domain.
 With `MessageDecorator` we are providing a solution to add this metadata to your events.
+The metadata will also be persisted in the database and can be retrieved later on.
 We are internally using this to save the point of time the event is recorded.
-All decorators are always executed in a chain.
+Here is the code from this message decorator.

 ```php
 use Patchlevel\EventSourcing\Clock\Clock;